lyijin/cpgberus/03_bismark_rarefied_data/README.md

 ## Pipeline ##

 Post-rarefaction, downstream mapping and methylation tallying follows the standard `bismark` procedure.
 To facilitate working on our compute cluster, we wrote a pipeline nicknamed `bismsmark` (which combines `bismark` + `snakemake`; https://github.com/lyijin/bismsmark) that mapped reads against two genomes: the overall human genome "grch38p13_lambda_puc", and the human 45S rDNA consensus sequence.
-Both files are available to download from TODO:insert link.
+Both files are available to download from CSIRO DAP (https://data.csiro.au/collection/csiro:58492, navigate to "Files" > `/data`).

 We opted to use the GRCh38 patch 13 human genome because it serves as the baseline for GENCODE release 38.
 We retained only the main chromosomes (i.e. excluded unlocalised/alt sequences), and spiked in two control sequences: lambda and pUC19.
 Both of the latter sequences were from NEB.

 As the intermediate `fastq` and `bam` files are too large to be uploaded (and not essential for downstream analyses), this folder only contains the log files produced by each step in the `bismark` pipeline.
 The script in `scripts/` summarises these log files into tsv files in this folder (`compiled_bismark_logs.*.tsv`).

-The cov files, produced from `bismark_methylation_extractor`, are available at TODO:insert DAP link.
+The cov files, produced from `bismark_methylation_extractor`, are available from CSIRO DAP (https://data.csiro.au/collection/csiro:58492, navigate to "Files" > `/03_bismark_rarefied_data/05_renamed_covs`).